Death of Quawan Charles: Case

 A preliminary report from an independent autopsy by local forensics company American Forensics suggested that the state of his remains was "consistent with drowning" with "no evidence of trauma or natural disease".
 An autopsy report prepared by the Louisiana Forensic Center and released by Charles's family on February 8, 2021 revealed that, after taking drugs at the Irvins' home, Charles was seen crawling in culverts alone near a school, acting combative, and threatening to kill himself, indicating that he may have been experiencing a psychotic episode.
 According to investigators for Haley's law office, members of the Irvin family and their "inner circle" stated that Charles had been high on a hallucinogen.
 A toxicology report conducted by NMS Labs stated that he had a blood alcohol content of 0.014% with 4.7 ng/mL of blood of THC present in his system, which lawyers for the family said proved that he was not high on hallucinogens and that his death was therefore not accidental.

 On February 9, 2021, Janet Irvin was arrested on charges of failure to report a missing child and contributing to the delinquency of a minor, and was arraigned in the 16th Judicial District Court, where her bond was set at $400,000.
-In November 2021, Charles's mother sued the Baldwin Police Department and the St. Mary Parish Sheriff's Office for failing to notify the Louisiana State Police about her son's disappearance, also suing Janet and Gavin Irwin and Tyler LeGros for taking Charles 25 miles away from his home and not reporting his disappearance or attempting to find him.
+In November 2021, Charles's mother sued the Baldwin Police Department and the St. Mary Parish Sheriff's Office for failing to notify the Louisiana State Police about her son's disappearance, also suing Janet and Gavin Irvin and Tyler LeGros for taking Charles 25 miles away from his home and not reporting his disappearance or attempting to find him.
+In October 2024, Irvin's court date was set for February of the following year, with a pre-trial conference set for that January.